Catalina Island Avalon Harbor

 One Eleven watches

 I am a watch girl.
 I have always loved watches and I have worn a watch just about every day of my life.
 I seem to gravitate towards classic, somewhat masculine styles.
 I also like BIG watches.
 You know what I hate?
 Changing batteries.
+That’s why I always rely on professional watch repair services.
+It’s such a relief to have my watches working perfectly without the hassle of battery replacements!

 Watch OneEleven